ahwelgemoed/my-docs/docs/mx9/studio/microflows/_index.md

 3. Select the event or activity in the **General**, **Object Activities** or **Client Activities** section.
 4. Drag and drop the event or activity in the microflow.

+### 3.7 Disabling an Activity {#disable}

+You can disable an activity from the flow, which means that when running your microflow these disabled activities are skipped.
+This can be useful when you are in the process of building and testing your microflow and want to temporary exclude an activity from the flow.

+To disable an activity, do the following:

+1. Select the activity you would like to disable from the flow.

+2. In the **Properties** tab, click the **More** icon at the bottom (next to the **Delete** button):

+    {{< figure src="/attachments/studio/microflows/disable-activity.png" alt="Disabling an Activity" >}}

+3. Click **Disable**.

+The activity is excluded from the flow.
+You can re-enable the activity back in the **Properties** tab.

 ## 4 Toolbox Elements {#microflows-toolbox}

 The **Toolbox** tab contains elements that you can drag and drop on to a microflow.
 Below is a categorized overview of all elements.
 The following sections are used: